m4r35n357/ODE-Playground/README.md

 scan(f)
 ```

-Here is a quick example of function inversion.
+Here is a quick example of function inversion, to find the square root of 2.
 There is a choice of analysis (root finding) method:
 ```
 $ ipython3